deneha/azure-guidance/best-practices-api-implementation.md

     }
 	```

-	> **Note**: The HTTP protocol also defines the _no-cache_ directive for the Cache-Control header.
+	> [AZURE.NOTE] The HTTP protocol also defines the _no-cache_ directive for the Cache-Control header.
 Rather confusingly, this directive does not mean "do not cache" but rather "revalidate the cached information with the server before returning it"; the data can still be cached, but it is checked each time it is used to ensure that it is still current.

 	Cache management is the responsibility of the client application or intermediate server, but if properly implemented it can save bandwidth and improve performance by removing the need to fetch data that has already been recently retrieved.

 	The _max-age_ value in the Cache-Control header is only a guide and not a guarantee that the corresponding data won't change during the specified time.
 The web API should set the max-age to a suitable value depending on the expected volatility of the data.
 When this period expires, the client should discard the object from the cache.

-	> **Note**: Most modern web browsers support client-side caching by adding the appropriate cache-control headers to requests and examining the headers of the results, as described.
+	> [AZURE.NOTE] Most modern web browsers support client-side caching by adding the appropriate cache-control headers to requests and examining the headers of the results, as described.
 However, some older browsers will not cache the values returned from a URL that includes a query string.
 This is not usually an issue for custom client applications which implement their own cache management strategy based on the protocol discussed here.
 	>
 	> Some older proxies exhibit the same behavior and might not cache requests based on URLs with query strings.
 This could be an issue for custom client applications that connect to a web server through such a proxy.